In Summer 2015 new scenic walking trail was officially opened on Achill Island: the ‘Slí Ghráinne Mhaol’ loop walk.

 The loop walk bears Ghrainne Mhaol’s name because it offers stunning panoramic views on her sea kingdom: Blacksod, Clare Island, Clew Bay, Croagh Patrick and the mountains of Connemara and her castle at Kildownet is visible all way long too.

-At Achill Sound drive toward the west and take the first road on the left.
 Then keep travelling along the Atlantic Drive.
 After 4km you will reach Johnny Patten’s Public House in Derreens.

 Park the car near the pub, the starting and finishing point is just beside it .